 The Snowball’s 44.1 kHz/16-bit sample rate is relatively standard for microphones of this quality.
 This is also called CD Quality, which is better for home streaming.
 It has the same sample rate that MP3 files and can be used to match sample rates.
 The sound is excellent for recording podcasts or voice-overs.

 This device is great for streaming and far better than a headset or microphone.
-Although it lacks an extensive array of capture patterns like the Yeti or Razer Seiren’s, the sound quality is excellent, and the cardioid mode and omnidirectional mode patterns are great for most applications.
+The device may not have as many capture patterns as the Yeti or Razer Seiren, but its sound quality is superb.
+In addition, its cardioid and omnidirectional modes are versatile enough to suit most needs.

 The compact size and universal threaded mounting make it very portable.
-It is much easier to pack into a backpack or laptop bag than the Yeti and Seiren, making it a great choice for recording on-site.
+Packaging into a backpack or laptop bag is much easier than the Yeti and Seiren, making it a great choice for recording on-site.
 You can record a podcast at PAX by setting up an impromptu recording.
 With its desktop stand, the Snowball is easy to use and deploys quickly.

 3. How Does It Sound?